Easy Classic Onion Soup

 Step 1 – Caramelized The Onions

 In a large pot, melt butter over medium heat.
 Add the onions, stir well, cover, and cook for 5 minutes.
-Uncover the pot, reduce heat to medium-low, and continue to sauté, stirring occasionally, until onions are tender and deep golden brown and sweet, for about 30 – 40 minutes.
+Uncover the pot, reduce the heat to medium-low, and continue to sauté, stirring occasionally, until onions are tender and deep golden brown and sweet, for about 30 – 40 minutes.

 Step 2 – Add The Rest Of The Ingredients And Simmer